 The FATF Recommendations:

-2. The European Union – Fifth Anti-Money Laundering Directives (AMLD5)
+2. The European Union – Sixth Anti-Money Laundering Directives (6AMLD)

 3. The Bank Secrecy Act (BSA)

-The Bank Secrecy Act is the United States' law to combat financial crimes.
-The Bank's Secrecy Act is administered by the Financial Crimes Enforcement Network (Fincen).
-Financial institutions in the US must comply with this law.
-Financial institutions have to keep detailed records of client's identities and transactions.
+The Bank Secrecy Act is a vital anti-financial crime law in the United States, overseen by the Financial Crimes Enforcement Network (FinCEN).
+Financial institutions operating within the US are legally obligated to comply with this law.
+One of the key requirements of the BSA is for financial institutions to maintain comprehensive records of their clients' identities and transactions.